-If the COVID-19 pandemic has shown us anything, it’s that good hygiene is critical in keeping harmful germs and illnesses at bay, especially when traveling.
+If we've learned anything in the last few years, it’s that good hygiene is critical in keeping harmful germs and illnesses at bay, especially when traveling.
 No one can avoid being sick completely, but there are ways that you can keep your body healthy and lower your chances of becoming sick while on the move.
 To start with, make sure you practice the basics:

 - Wash your hands regularly with soap and warm water, or use hand sanitizer with an alcohol content of at least 70%;

 - Only drink tap water if you’re 100% sure it’s safe, otherwise drink bottled water;

 - In order to prevent food contamination, make sure your food is prepared hygienically;

 - Get the relevant vaccinations before you leave and make sure you have medical insurance for travel.

 Besides good hygiene and regular sanitizing, we have other tips on how not to get sick while traveling.
 Read on to find out how you can stay healthy when traveling abroad.

 One of the best ways to make sure you stay healthy is to eat healthy.
 We’re sure you’ve heard the saying: “You are what you eat.”
 Meaning, if you eat lots of sugary treats and fast foods, your body will only have those available to fight off any germs and viruses.
 And we all know sugar and fast food don’t help boost our immune systems.

 We’re not saying to go cold turkey and cut out treats and junk food completely.
 We all need to indulge in our favorite snacks from time to time, or try new ones abroad.
 The key for how to eat healthy while travelling is moderation.
 Along with that, drink lots of water and eat healthy fruits and veggies.